NecessaryForm/NecessaryForm.github.io/index.md

 ## Welcome to my page

-I'm an economist & engineer.
+I'm Daniel, an economist & engineer.

-Currently finishing my masters at Cornell.
+Currently, I'm finishing my masters at Cornell.
 I also hold an engineering degree from Purdue University.

+Previously, I worked in fintech at a major stock exchange and then management consulting, with a focus on middle market healthcare and automotive M&A.

 ### Contact

 You can find me [here](https://twitter.com/NecessaryForm).
 I can also be reached at 'myname' at danie1.xyz.
+Feel free to reach out!